2023/2024 Housing Residential Agreement

 Business

 Residents are prohibited from using their contracted space or the communal housing spaces (common area, hallways, etc.) for third-party business reasons.
-Residents are not allowed to use said spaces for financial transactions, fundraising, marketing/soliciting or for personal business operations.
-Failure to comply by this policy is in violation of housing and college policy.
+Residents are not allowed to use said spaces for financial transactions, fundraising, marketing/soliciting, or personal business operations.
+Failure to comply with this policy violates housing and college policy.

 Expectations